 Even though ample evidence existed at the time that the North Vietnamese and Vietcong sought battle at the Ia Drang, Westmoreland insisted the U.S. successfully hunted down the enemy in western Pleiku Province and obliged him to do battle on American terms.
 For the attrition strategy to succeed in South Vietnam, this is exactly what U.S. forces had to be able to do over and over again in the road-less expanses of South Vietnam.
 Since U.S. forces had done it at the Ia Drang Valley, one of the most remote regions in all of Indochina, Westmoreland concluded that U.S. units could find the enemy anywhere, which meant the U.S. would be able to attrite the enemy at a level of its own choosing – a factor crucial to breaking the enemy’s will to resist.

 Just as important as finding the enemy, the 1st Cavalry Division was able to fight the enemy in sustained combat along South Vietnam’s western frontier.
-This is where Westmoreland wanted to fight Communist main forces, far from South Vietnam’s population centers and in locations where the full weight of U.S. firepower could be brought to bear on the enemy without causing collateral damage.
+This is where Westmoreland wanted to fight Communist main forces, far from South Vietnam’s population centers and in locations where the full weight of U.S. firepower could be brought to bear on the enemy without causing civilian casualties.

 But the helicopter distorted American thinking, especially with regard to the Vietnamese environment.
 The whirlybird made American military men believe the impossible was possible.
 Traveling at over 100 miles per hour, the UH-1D “Huey” shrunk time and space, making South Vietnam seem smaller than it was.
 The helicopter carried men through clouds, over mountains, along valleys, and into jungles; it jumped rivers, rice paddies, beaches, and swamps.
 The helicopter so warped American perceptions that military men came to believe the machine could overcome all of South Vietnam’s environmental constraints.
 Westmoreland once told a group of G.I.’s, “We have complete air superiority…and we can do anything we want anywhere we want.
 We can put our people in and out of any place in the country” It was that sort of thinking that led Westmoreland to believe that the helicopter would allow him to set the tempo of the war and determine the rate of enemy attrition.